alexmojaki/funcfinder/README.md

 ## Contributing

-For this repo to be useful, it's going to need a large community effort.
-So the first thing you can do to help is to recruit others.
+It will take a large community effort to make this repo useful.
+So the first thing you can do to help is recruit others.
 Tell your friends and coworkers.
 Talk about funcfinder in programming forums.
 Write a blog post.
 Anything that will multiply your impact.

 If you have concerns or suggestions, feel free to open an issue, join the discussion on an existing one, or [come chat on gitter](https://gitter.im/alexmojaki/funcfinder?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
 All feedback is welcome.